Hi Everyone,

 Why the sunrise is later midmonth as opposed to the first and the last of the month is due to a combination of the quirks in the Earth’s orbit, it’s axial tilt and it being near equinox affecting the length of day based on sunlight as opposed to the measurement of time based on the Earth’s rotation.

 I don’t particularly care for Daylight Savings Time.
-I share the same opinion I find on the “Republic Of Lakotah” website:
+I share the same opinion I found on the “Republic Of Lakotah” website:

-When told the reason for daylight saving time the old Indian said…
+When told the reason for daylight saving time the old Native American said…

 “Only a white man would believe that you could cut a foot off the top of a blanket and sew it to the bottom of a blanket and have a longer blanket.”

-Neptune is lost in the sunset, and will pass behind the Sun on March 6.
+Neptune is lost in the sunset and will pass behind the Sun on March 8.

-March’s first Full Moon will occur on March 2 at 2:43 PM CDT or 19:43 UTC.
-This full moon was known by early Native American tribes “Worm Moon”.
+March’s Full Moon will occur on March 9 at 6:48 AM CDT or 11:48 UTC.
+This full moon was known by early Native American tribes as “Worm Moon”.
 So called because the rains disturb the earthworms & they are seen wiggling around after the rains.

 This moon has also been known as the Full Crow Moon, the Full Crust Moon, the Full Sap Moon, and the Lenten Moon.